ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

 ---

-To run your application on `mainnet` you'll need to run your own production-ready node or to use a community hosted nodes provider like [hirenodes](https://hirenodes.io/).
+To run your application on `mainnet` you'll need to run your own production-ready node.

 ## Things to know